 21. The originator or original lender shall have expertise in originating exposures of a similar nature to those securitised.

-See statement on expertise of the Originators in originating residential mortgages in Section 4.4 (Regulatory and Industry Compliance) - STS Statements - §(i) on page 127.
+See statement on expertise on the origination side in respect of residential mortgages, contained in Section 4.4 (Regulatory and Industry Compliance) - STS-securitisation - §(i)(iv).